rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 and figuring out a pseudoidentity may be difficult or impossible.
 Thus, we propose that the *identity be optional*.

-All C++17 reductions and scans have an initial value parameter.
+All C++17 reductions and scans have overloads with an initial value parameter.
+We propose retaining this feature in our ranges reductions and scans.
-It's optional for all algorithms except `exclusive_scan` and `transform_exclusive_scan`, as they require an initial value in order to make mathematical sense.
-For `inclusive_scan` and `transform_inclusive_scan` the parameter gives performance benefits if an initial value is needed.
+Exclusive scan requires an initial value in order to make mathematical sense, so our ranges `exclusive_scan` and `transform_exclusive_scan` require the initial value parameter.
+For all other reductions and scans, we propose making the initial value optional, as it is in the C++17 algorithms.
-Thus, we propose that the ranges versions of scans take *both an initial value* (optional for inclusive scans, required for exclusive scans) *and an identity* (always optional).

-For reductions, if an identity is not available, then users need a way to provide an initial value in order to control the return type, which is also the type used for intermediate computations.
-Also, given that the identity is an optimization hint rather than something needed for functionality, reductions should behave in the same way
-(assuming that the binary operator is associative and commutative) whether or not an identity is available.
-This implies that *users should be allowed to provide* *both an initial value and an identity*.
-In order to avoid ambiguity in determining the return type, we propose that if ranges `reduce` and `transform_reduce` get both an initial value and an identity, then
+For `inclusive_scan` and `transform_inclusive_scan`,
+the initial value parameter has performance benefits.

+The return type of reductions comes from the result of calling the binary operator on the initial value and an element of the range.
+The identity is optional and is solely an optimization hint.
+Thus, the identity does not influence our reductions' return type.
+We only require that

-* either the identity and the initial value type are the same,
+* calling the binary operator with the identity (if provided) and the initial value (in either order) is well formed,

-* or the identity and the range value type are the same.
+* calling the binary operator with the identity (if provided) and an element of the range (in either order) is well formed, and

+* the result of any of these binary operator invocations is assignable to the return type.

 Given that we permit both reductions and scans to accept both an initial value and an identity,